Public Administration

 PA 7307.
 Local Politics and Public Conflict Resolution.
 3 Semester Hours.

 PA 7386.
-Public Policy Evaluation.
+Public Policy and Program Evaluation.
 3 Semester Hours.

 The methods of critical thinking and microeconomic analyses are used to evaluate policy proposals and programs.
 The values underlying the policy and the likely consequences are analyzed, and, criteria for program evaluation are examined and applied.